-Massachusetts' current financial position is significantly improved from the downturn.
-Revenue performance for fiscal 2011, which ended on June 30, was strong after a period of steep decline.
-Tax revenues came in well above budget estimates, rising 9.3% (baseline) above fiscal 2010 results, primarily due to strength in the personal income tax, which was up 13.5% year-over-year.
-Surplus revenues allowed for an increase in the stabilization fund balance to \$1.4 billion, up from \$670 million at the end of fiscal 2010.
+After significant declines in the downturn, revenue performance for fiscal 2011, which ended on June 30, was strong.
+In January 2011 the Commonwealth raised its revenue forecast for the year by \$706 million as compared to the budget estimate, to \$19.8 billion, and actual revenue came in \$723 million above the revised estimate, with taxes 9.1% (baseline) above fiscal 2010 results.
+The overperformance was due primarily to strength in the personal income tax, which was up 13.5% year-over-year (baseline), reflecting 6% growth in withholding revenue, 20.9% growth in estimated payments, and 34.8% growth in final payments.
+Sales and use taxes were up 3.7% (baseline), in line with the January forecast.
+Surplus revenues are expected to allow for an increase in the stabilization fund balance to \$1.1 billion, up from \$670 million at the end of fiscal 2010.
 Although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, the reserve fund provides meaningful financial cushion against revenue underperformance or above-budget spending.
-Fitch expects continued, albeit slower, revenue growth to continue.

-The enacted budget for fiscal 2012 assumed relatively modest baseline tax revenue growth over fiscal 2011 (about 1.7%).
+The enacted budget for fiscal 2012 assumes relatively modest baseline tax revenue growth over fiscal 2011 (about 2.5%).
 A large budget gap that reflected the phase-out of federal stimulus funds was resolved primarily through spending control, particularly in the area of health care.
-The revenue forecast was raised from \$20.6 billion to \$21 billion in October due to revenue overperformance in the first few months of the year, and now projects year-over-year baseline growth of 3.7%.
-The current forecast projects only a modest \$124 million drawdown from the stabilization fund.
+The budget authorizes a draw of \$200 million from the stabilization fund, although the Commonwealth currently assumes it will use slightly less than this amount.